-1. Greeting and Visiting Guests and Members-In many churches, deaconesses assist in greeting guests and members at meetings and in visiting members in their homes when they cannot attend services.
+- 1. Greeting and Visiting Guests and Members-In many churches, deaconesses assist in greeting guests and members at meetings and in visiting members in their homes when they cannot attend services. - 2.
+Visitation of Members-In many churches, visitation is arranged by distributing membership by districts and assigning a deaconess to each district with the expectation that she will visit each home at least once a quarter.